cristobaltapia/sajou/docs/quickstart.rst

     # Solve the system
     res = solver.solve()

-After this, a :class:`solvers.Result` object is created (stored as `res` in the example), which contains the required results of the system.
+After this, a :class:`.Result` object is created (stored as ``res`` in the example), which contains the required results of the system.

 Postprocessing
 **************

-The previously obtained :class:`solvers.Result` object is then used for the post-processing of the model.
+The previously obtained :class:`.Result` object is then used for the post-processing of the model.
-This is done by means of a :class:`postprocessing.Postprocess` object, which can be used to obtain values of section forces in a specified element or to plot the results using the above mentioned :class:`plot.Display` class.
+This is done by means of a :class:`.Postprocess` object, which can be used to obtain values of section forces in a specified element or to plot the results using the above mentioned :class:`.Display` class.

 Let us begin by extracting values o the moment, shear and axial force along a specified beam (say beam No. 2)::